-- 1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth access since the last reporting year.
-If any changes were made to the state law(s) since the last reporting year, please upload a copy of the state law to WebBGAS. (see 42 U.S.C.
-300x-26). - a.
-Has there been a change in the minimum sale age for tobacco products?
+1. access si the last indicate any changes or additions to the state tobacco statute(s) relating to youth ince the last reporting year.
+If any changes were made to the state law(s) since reporting year, please upload a copy of the state law to WebBGAS. (see 42 $00x-26$ ). a.
+Has there been a change in the minimum sale age for tobacco products? ⊠ Yes □ No If Yes, current minimum age: $\square$ 19 $\square$ 20 $\boxtimes$ 21 b.
+Have there been any changes in state law that impact the state's protocol for conducting Synar inspections? ☐ Yes ⊠ No If Yes, indicate change.

-🗌 Yes ▷  No --------- ------

-If Yes, current minimum age: 19 20 21

-b.
-Have there been any changes in state law that impact the state's protocol for conducting Synar inspections?

-Yes \boxtimes No ----- ------------- ----

-If Yes, indicate change.
 (Check all that apply.)

-Changed to require that law enforcement conduct inspections of tobacco out tlets -- -------

-Changed to make it illegal for youth to possess, purchase or receive tobacco

-Changed to require ID to purchase tobacco

-- Changed definition of tobacco products

-- Other change(s) (Please describe.)
+Changed to require that law enforcement conduct inspections of tobacco outlets Changed to make it illegal for youth to possess, purchase or receive tobacco Changed to require ID to purchase tobacco Changed definition of tobacco products Other change(s) (Please describe.) c.

-- c.
 Have there been any changes in state law that impact the following?

-Licensing of tobacco vendors Yes 🖂 No

-Penalties for sales to minors Yes

-Vending machines Yes 🖂 No

-Added product

-categories to youth access law Yes 🖂 No

-2. Describe how the Annual Synar Report (see 45 C.F.R.
-96.130(e)) was made public within the state prior to submission of the ASR.
+Licensing of tobacco vendors 2. e how the Annual Synar Report (see 45 C.F.R.
+96.130(e)) was made public he state prior to submission of the ASR.
 (Check all that apply.)

-Placed on file for public review

-Posted on a state agency Web site (Please provide exact Web address and the date when the FFY 2019 ASR was posted to this Web address.)
+Placed on file for public review Posted on a state agency Web site (Please provide exact Web address and the date ten the FFY 2021 ASR was posted to this Web address.)
+Web address: Date published: Notice published in a newspaper or newsletter Public hearing

-Web address: www.assmca.pr.gov

-Date published: December 19,2018

-- Notice published in a newspaper or newsletter - Public hearing

-Announced in a news release, a press conference, or discussed in a media interview

-Distributed for review as part of the SABG application process

-Distributed through the public library system

-Dublished in an annual register

-Other (Please describe.)

-- 3. Identify the following agency or agencies (see 42 U.S.C.
+Announced in a news release, a press conference, or discussed in a media interview Distributed for review as part of the SABG application process Distributed through the public library system Published in an annual register Other (Please describe.)
+3. Identify the following agency or agencies (see 42 U.S.C.
 300x-26 and 45 C.F.R.
-96.130). - a.
-The state agency(ies) designated by the Governor for oversight of the Synar requirements:

-Mental Health and Anti-Addiction Services Administration (MHAASA)

-Has this changed since last year's Annual Synar Report?

-b.
-The state agency(ies) responsible for conducting random, unannounced Synar inspections:

-Mental Health and Anti-Addiction Services Administration (MHAASA)

-Has this changed since last year's Annual Synar Report?

-c.
-The state agency(ies) responsible for enforcing youth tobacco access law(s):

-Puerto Rico Treasury Department, Puerto Rico Police and the Consumers Affair Department

-Has this changed since last year's Annual Synar Report?

-- 4. Identify the following agencies and describe their relationship with the agency responsible for the oversight of the Synar requirements. - a.
+96.130). a.
+The state agency(ies) designated by the Governor for oversight of the Synar requirements: Mental Health and Anti-Addiction Services Administration (MHAASA) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No b.
+The state agency(ies) responsible for conducting random, unannounced Synar inspections: Mental Health and Anti-Addiction Services Administration Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No c.
+The state agency(ies) responsible for enforcing youth tobacco access law(s): Puerto Rico Treasury Department, Puerto Rico Police and the Consumers Affairs Department Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No 4. • the following agencies and describe their relationship with the agency ible for the oversight of the Synar requirements. a.
 Identify the state agency responsible for tobacco prevention activities (the agency that receives the Centers for Disease Control and Prevention's National Tobacco Control Program funding).
-Puerto Rico Health Department - b.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ∑ No - c.
+Puerto Rico Health Department b.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No с.
 Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies

-Have a formal written memorandum of agreement
+The two agencies Are the same Have a formal written memorandum of agreement

-Have an informal partnership

-Conduct joint planning activities

-Combine resources